prashantbaher/tcc-blog/_drafts/Solidworks Macro/offset-entities.md

 Set swSketchManager = swDoc.SketchManager
 ```

-In above line, we set the sketch manager variable to current document's sketch manager.
+In above line, we set the *Sketch manager* variable to *current document's sketch manager*.

 ```vb
 ' Insert a sketch into selected plane